 Headaches & Migraines

-Headaches & migraines are one of the common reasons that people see their primary care physician and they account for 20% of outpatient visits to neurologists.
+Headaches and Migraines are one of the common reasons that people see their primary care physician and they account for 20% of outpatient visits to neurologists.
 People with chronic (or persistent) headaches and migraines report disabling symptoms that interfere with daily activities.
 Many seek numerous different treatment approaches, only to accept these headaches as a fact of life, and have become dependent on medications to relieve their symptoms.
 Don’t give up or settle for harmful drugs, physical therapy is effective for eliminating your headaches and migraines, naturally!

 The International Headache Society has classified hundreds of different types of headaches into two categories: primary headaches and secondary headaches.
 Primary headaches include migraine, tension-type and cluster headaches.
 They are the most common type of headache and stem from a single cause.
 Secondary headaches are classified according to their causes, including temporomandibular joint (TMJ) disorders and cervicogenic headaches, which are attributed to mechanical disorders of the neck.
 Both types of headaches are treated by various clinicians including PHYSICAL THERAPISTS.